confluentinc/ksql/design-proposals/klip-11-DQL.md

 --            we need to consider how/if we want to support querying TABLES that are not materialized in a state store (I would put this as a separate discussion though)
 --
--- now(): this statement is tricky as it mixes wall-clock and event-time; if the table's event-time is smaller than current wall-clock time, --        the query would "hang" until the table's event-time advanced accordingly (ie, to the wall-clock time when the query was issued) and terminate eventually;
+-- now(): this statement is tricky as it mixes wall-clock and event-time; if the table's event-time is smaller than current wall-clock time, --        the query would "hang" until the table's event-time advanced accordingly (i.e., to the wall-clock time when the query was issued) and terminate eventually;
 --        this might be somewhat un-intuitive, but I think it's correct...
 --
 -- latest(): only useful if the TABLE is a MV; if the TABLE is an RDBMS style table, `latest() == current()`